Before Learning about the fundamentals of docker and how to use it is important to understand what docker is and why you should use it

 And finally keywords to use in dockerfile

-• COPY host_pathcontainer_path - copies file or directory from host to the image
+- The command to copy a file or directory from the host to the image is host_pathcontainer_path.

 Docker images are self-contained packages that include all the components necessary to run an application as a container.
-These components include the application’s source code, as well as any dependencies, libraries and tools needed to execute the code.
+These factors include the operation’s source law, as well as any dependences , libraries and tools demanded to execute the law.
 When a Docker image is run, it becomes as instance (or multiple instances) of an image(which is when a docker container is created)

 Let’s look at an example of downloading a image from dockerhub (it is like a github but for docker images) using the following format